Acellera/htmd/doc/source/index.md

 # HTMD

-HTMD is a Python environment for **preparing, parameterising, simulating, and analysing biomolecular systems at scale**.
+HTMD is a Python environment for **preparing, parameterizing, simulating, and analysing biomolecular systems at scale**.
 It builds on [moleculekit](https://software.acellera.com/moleculekit/); see [HTMD and moleculekit](explanation/htmd-vs-moleculekit.md) for which package owns which feature.

 ::::{grid} 2
 :gutter: 3